Gno-PoD/endGameFilter/README.md

 10-15% ED Runeword bases only.

-Anirml's Crafting Ring and Amulet filtration.
+Anirml's Crafting Ring and Amulet filters with modified styling.